nios-students/docs/wiki/pr.md

 What is this?
 -----
 Firstly this **ONLY FOR [PE](/wiki/Exams-Assignments) students.** You can whether your [AI (Study Center)](/wiki/Glossary#:~:text=AI/SC%3A%20Accredited%20Institutes/Study%20Centre) has entered the practical marks or not.
-"Marks Awarded" "Marks not awarded" **NOT ANY NUMBERS.** It takes 1-2 weeks to update.
+"Marks Awarded", "Marks not awarded".
+If the system can't find any details or wrong details are entered it will return a blank screen. **NOT ANY NUMBERS.** It takes 1-2 weeks to update.
 ~~I know it's kinda pointless.~~

 # How to check it?

 **Step 1** Go to
-https://exams.nios.ac.in/auth/view-student-formative-assessment (Ignore what is written on the URL)
+https://exams.nios.ac.in/auth/view-student-formative-assessment (Ignore what is written on the URL.
+It's same for both FA and SA.)

-**Step 2** Enter your enrollment number and DOB and chose “**summative assessment**”
+**Step 2** Enter your enrollment number and [DOB](https://duckduckgo.com/?q=DOB&t=brave&ia=web#:~:text=DOB%20commonly%20stands%20for%20%22Date%20of%20Birth.%22%20It%20is%20used%20to%20indicate%20the%20specific%20day%2C%20month%2C%20and%20year%20when%20a%20person%20was%20born.%20This%20term%20is%20frequently%20used%20in%20various%20contexts%2C%20including%20legal%20documents%2C%20medical%20records%2C%20and%20identification%20forms) and chose “**summative assessment/formative assessment**”

 **Step 3** View it!